Social Security: When Will You Start Collecting Benefits?

 Key Takeaways

-• Full retirement age for Social Security benefits varies depending on your birth year, ranging from age 65 for those born in 1937 or earlier to age 67 for those born in 1960 or later.
+• Full retirement age for Social Security benefits varies by birth year, from age 65 for those born in 1937 or earlier to age 67 for those born in 1960 or later.

-• You can start collecting Social Security as early as age 62, but your benefits will be permanently reduced compared to if you waited until your full retirement age.
+• You can start collecting Social Security at age 62, but benefits will be permanently reduced compared to waiting until your full retirement age.

-• Delaying collecting Social Security past your full retirement age (up to age 70) results in a permanently higher monthly benefit.
+• Delaying Social Security past full retirement age (up to age 70) results in a permanently higher monthly benefit.

 You've probably spent most of your working years diligently saving for retirement and putting away a small percentage of every paycheck to secure your future financial stability.
 But like millions of Americans, you might be concerned with whether you've saved enough to live comfortably in retirement.